Tralee District Court has heard a man charged with harassment made 93 calls and sent 47 texts in one night.

-Tralee District Court heard Mr Tobin and the injured party were surf instructors at a Kerry beach when it was reported to Kerry County Council that the accused was not a qualified instructor.
+Tralee District Court heard Mr Tobin and the injured party were surf instructors at a Kerry beach.

 On the 7th January of this year, the injured party’s phone rang at 2:30am; five-and-a-half hours later, Mr Tobin had called 93 times, sent 47 texts and 20 voicemails.

 The voicemails and texts included threats, including the accused saying “you’re dead” and “you’re going to get it.”

 Further calls and texts were received on the 31st January and the 6th of February.

 When referencing the accused’s previous convictions for harassment-related offences, Judge David Waters said it’s mind boggling that Mr Tobin committed a similar offence again, despite being given the benefit of the Probation Act previously.